Jean Segura Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Cardinals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals' 4.50 team ERA ranks 21st across all league pitching staffs.
+- The Cardinals have a 4.51 team ERA that ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (82 total, one per game).
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (82 total, one per game).

-- Mikolas makes the start for the Cardinals, his 18th of the season.
-He is 4-5 with a 4.44 ERA and 70 strikeouts through 99 1/3 innings pitched.
+- Wainwright gets the start for the Cardinals, his 11th of the season.
+He is 3-3 with a 7.45 ERA and 25 strikeouts in 48 1/3 innings pitched.

-- The right-hander's most recent appearance came on Wednesday against the Houston Astros, when he went 5 2/3 innings, surrendering five earned runs while giving up seven hits.
+- In his most recent appearance on Thursday against the Houston Astros, the righty threw 1 2/3 innings, allowing six earned runs while surrendering six hits.

+- The 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings, in 10 games this season.
+Opponents have a .358 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.